Skip To Main Content

 Tree data

-As a Council we are working toward making our data more open.
-The tree data on this page contains data that is commonly sought as part of Freedom of Information (FOI) requests and other data that puts the city’s tree cover into a wider context.
+We are working towards making our data more open.
+The tree data on this page contains data that is commonly sought as part of Freedom of Information requests and other data that puts the city’s tree cover into a wider context.

 Number of trees in Cambridge

-It is difficult to know exactly how many trees there are in Cambridge at any one time and estimates vary depending on the techniques used to gather the information.
+It is difficult to know exactly how many trees there are in Cambridge at any one time.
+Estimates vary depending on the techniques used to gather the information.

 10 most common types of tree in Cambridge

-The data below is derived from our own tree inventory and randomised sample plot across the city as a whole, regardless of ownership.
+The data below is derived from a randomised sample plot across the city as a whole, regardless of ownership.
+Good species diversity is another metric of the health of the urban forest.

 Source: Analysis and interpretation of tree audit data for Cambridge City Council (ADAS, 2013) [PDF, 6.5MB].